issgr/issgr.github.io/README.md

 - Introduction
 - Kit assembly
 - About kit OS
 - Planning
 - How to record data and images
 - Running an experiment for 3 hours

 # About this page
-> This page is under develop
+> This page is currently under develop
+>> By the GR.ISS team